ashthedash2k/ashthedash2k/README.md

 ## What I'm looking for
 ✨ internship opportunities!<br>
 ✨ interesting research papers about emerging tech :D<br>
-✨ mentors who have gone through a bachelors in cs and are currently working in private research or software enginneering<br>
+✨ mentors who have are working private research or software enginneering.
+Also interested in people who have achieved things in SWE/reseach with unconventional backgrounds, I definitely could learn a lot from that<br>

+## <3